 Even if it’s not meant to rain while you’re in London, it’s a good idea to bring an umbrella along just in case you get stuck in any unexpected showers.

 Need links to specific items for what to get for your London trip?
-Visit my Things to Get for Your London Trip page.
+Check my London Packing Guide.

 What NOT to pack for London